statmike/vertex-ai-mlops/readme.md

 ## Setup

 The demonstrations are presented in a series of JupyterLab notebooks.
-These can be reviewed directly in [this repository on GitHub](https://github.com/statmike/vertex-ai-mlops) or cloned to your Jupyter instance.
+These can be reviewed directly in [this repository on GitHub](https://github.com/statmike/vertex-ai-mlops) or cloned to your Jupyter instance on [Vertex AI Workbench](https://cloud.google.com/vertex-ai/docs/workbench/notebook-solution).

 ### Option 1: Review files directly

-Select the files and review them directly.
+Select the files and review them directly in the browser or IDE of your choice.
 This can be helpful for general understanding and selecting sections to copy/paste to your project.

-### Option 2: Run These Notebooks in Vertex AI
+### Option 2: Run These Notebooks in a Vertex AI Workbench based Notebook

 1. Create a Project
    1. [Link](https://console.cloud.google.com/cloud-resource-manager), Alternatively, go to: Console > IAM & Admin > Manage Resources